omer111-50/GUH-2023/README.md

 # GUH-2023

-Welcome to "The Bug in the Web Challenge," a quirky and entertaining web development challenge that defies convention and celebrates the absurd.
+Welcome to "WebWhimsy: A Symphony of Chaos", a quirky and entertaining web development challenge that defies convention and celebrates the absurd.

 ## Challenge Description